gilt/util-dedup/README.md

 Primary tasks
 =========================================================

+# Create a new tag on the /web/gilt repo
+#   -- sends changelog email
+#   -- posts to yammer group
 rake tag

+# Deploy a /web/gilt version to production
+#   -- posts to yammer group when deploy starts/completes
+rake deploy_production[r20130112.1]

-Tasks we want to write
+Tasks we still need to write
 =========================================================
 rake merge[integration,master]